How to File a Roof Leak Insurance Claim

 • If any exclusions exist.
 Common exceptions include “acts of god,” floods, wildfires, or hailstorms, but some policies are so strict they won’t cover regular wear and tear.

-You should also know your responsibilities—what your provider expects you to do if you find a leak.
+You should also know your responsibilities and what your provider expects you to do if you find a leak.
 For example, some insurers will be fine with you reaching out days later, while others want you to call them immediately instead.

-A woman uses what she has on hand to catch leaks in her living room!
+A woman uses colorful buckets to catch water in her living room

-A woman uses what she has on hand to catch leaks in her living room!
+A woman uses colorful buckets to catch water in her living room

 2. Do Your Best to Slow or Stop the Leak

-Step one is to break out the buckets, towels, and bins—heck, even pots work—to catch the leak.
-You’ll need to monitor these closely and empty them often when they start to get full, but they’ll help keep the water from infiltrating your floors.
+Step one is to break out the buckets, towels, and bins to catch the leak.
+Pots also work!
+You’ll need to monitor them closely and empty them often when they start to get full, but they’ll help keep the water from infiltrating your floors.

 Next steps include: